 To display a pictogram

 The centre sends the ID of a stored image.
-It may optionally send a URL where the sign can download the pictogram.
-If both are sent then the ID takes precedence if the sign has a corresponding pictogram.
-If there is no corresponding pictogram then the sign attempts to download the pictogram.
+It may optionally send a URL where the sign can download the pictogram and a hash of the image.
+The sign downloads from the URL if this is an unknown ID or the hash is different to the copy in the sign.

 If the sign has managed to display the pictogram it responds with the ID of the pictogram, otherwise it responds with pictogram ID zero and sets an appropriate fault.
-The sign may optionally return an image representing the current display.
+The sign may optionally provide, if requested, an image representing the current display.

 Prism signs